Sorino-io/JobHunter/CONTRIBUTING.md

 ## Code Standards

 ### TypeScript/JavaScript (Frontend)

 - Use TypeScript for all new code
-- Follow ESLint and Prettier configurations
+- Follow Oxlint and Prettier configurations
 - Use Vue 3 Composition API
 - Write unit tests for components

 ### Python (Backend/AI Agents)

 - Follow PEP 8 style guide
 - Use type hints
 - Format with Black